Chart Color Schemes

 An assessment of population growth drivers in Warrawee reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Warrawee is around 3,277.
-This reflects an increase from the 2021 Census figure of 3,170 people, representing a growth of 107 individuals (3.4%).
-The current resident population estimate of 3,267 by AreaSearch is based on their examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of approximately 2,340 persons per square kilometer for Warrawee, placing it among the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 3.4% since the Census is within 0.9 percentage points of the SA3 area's growth rate of 4.3%, indicating competitive growth fundamentals.
-Overseas migration was the primary driver for this population increase in recent periods.
+As of Feb 2026, the estimated population of the suburb of Warrawee is around 3,277, reflecting an increase of 107 people since the 2021 Census which reported a population of 3,170.
+This change is inferred from AreaSearch's estimation of the resident population at 3,267 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+The population density ratio stands at 2,340 persons per square kilometer, placing Warrawee in the upper quartile relative to national locations assessed by AreaSearch.
+Since the Census, Warrawee's growth of 3.4% is within 0.9 percentage points of the SA3 area's growth rate of 4.3%.
+Overseas migration was the primary driver of population gains during recent periods.
+For future projections up to 2041, AreaSearch expects a population increase just below the median of statistical areas analysed, with Warrawee expected to expand by 152 persons, reflecting an increase of 4.6% over the 17 years based on aggregated SA2-level projections.

 Frequently Asked Questions - Population